 20. Catch Whistler’s best skiers and riders hit a big air jump through a blazing ring of fire at the Fire and Ice Show every Sunday night.
 Even your jaded teens will be impressed.

-21. Strap on some snowshoes or cross country skies and head to Lost Lake Park, just a few minutes’ walk from Whistler Village.
+21. Strap on some snowshoes or skis for cross country skiing and head to Lost Lake Park, just a few minutes’ walk from Whistler Village.
 Everyone can snowshoe, even the wee ones.
 If you need rentals, check out Cross Country Connection at the Lost Lake PassivHaus.

 22. Look for the yellow “Family Certified” or Whistler Kids logos on places and spaces that are designated family-friendly, from restaurants to on-mountain runs and secret spots, like the Magic Castle and Tree Fort.